Eugenie Shonnard: Santa Fe

-In 1926, Edgar L. Hewett, director of the School of American Research invited her to settle in Santa Fe, New Mexico, where she was given studio space at the Museum of New Mexico.
 While in New Mexico she became well respected for her carvings of Pueblo Indians.
 She traveled to the Pueblos and learned how they make pottery with Maximiliana, the sister of famous San Ildefonso potter, Maria Martinez.
 Shonnard's Pueblo Indian with Bowl sculpture was unanimously chosen to represent New Mexico in the 1938 exhibition of sculpture at the Architectural League in New York.
-She had solo exhibitions at the New Mexico Museum of Art in 1928, 1937 and 1954 and at the Roswell Museum and Art Center in 1969.
+She had solo exhibitions at the New Mexico Museum of Art in 1928, 1937, 1954, and 2025 and at the Roswell Museum and Art Center in 1969.
 In May 1954 she was awarded an honorary fellowship in fine arts by the School of American Research and Museum of New Mexico.

 Shonnard was an early proponent of the "direct carving" style of creating sculpture.
 She developed a cement material she called Keenstone which she used for both sculptural and architectural work.

 Shonnard was a member of the National Association of Women Artists and the National Sculpture Society and exhibited at their 1923 and 1929 exhibitions.
-In 1939 she created wood panels—Indians and Cattle—for the U.S. Court House and Post Office in Waco, Texas, through the Section of Painting and Sculpture.
+In 1939 she created wood panels—Indians and Cattle—for the U.S. Court House and Post Office in Waco, Texas, through the New Deal Section of Painting and Sculpture.

 Personal life

-Shonnard was the daughter of Civil War Major Frederic Shonnard of the 6th New York Heavy Artillery Regiment, and Eugenie Smyth Shonnard, a descendant of Declaration of Independence signatory Francis Lewis.
-On July 26, 1933 she married E. Gordon Ludlam.
+Shonnard was born in Yonkers, New York.
+She was the daughter of Civil War Major Frederic Shonnard of the 6th New York Heavy Artillery Regiment, and Eugenie Smyth Shonnard, a descendant of Declaration of Independence signatory Francis Lewis.

+On July 26, 1933 Eugenie Shonnard married Edward Gordon Ludlam in her mother's Santa Fe home.
+She was 47, Ludlam was 58.
+Concerned that marriage would interfere with her daughter's career, Mrs. Shonnard was not in favor of the union, which by published accounts and in the artist's own words, turned out to be a happy and productive one.
+Ludlam had moved to Santa Fe in 1925, about the time of Shonnard's first visit, and was known as a man-about-town and alternately as a Boston financier or Colorado "mining and oil man."
+Supportive of his wife's career, Ludlam helped with the invention of her sculpting material, Keenstone, and at times with the work of making sculpture and furniture.
+(In the 1940 census, his occupation is reported as "Asst Sculptor.")
+Together, they created the gardens at their home on Hickox Street.
+Gordan Ludlam died in 1955.